Grade Calculator

 Brief History of Different Grading Systems

-Back in 1785, students at Yale were ranked based on terms like optimi (the highest rank), second optimi, inferiore (lower), and pejores (worse).
-At William and Mary, students were either No. 1 or No. 2, where No. 1 referred to students at the top of their class, and No. 2 to those who were orderly, correct, and attentive.
-Over time, Harvard implemented a numerical system with a scale of 1-200 for most subjects, except for math and philosophy, which used 1-100.
-Eventually, in 1883, Harvard shifted to a system of Classes, from Class I to Class V, with V being a failing grade.
-These early grading systems were highly subjective, arbitrary, and inconsistent, making a case for the need for a more standardized approach.
-By 1887, Mount Holyoke College introduced the letter grades we use today, starting with A, B, C, D, and E, where E was a failing grade.
-Over time, this system evolved, and the letter F was added as the official failing grade.
-As schools adopted this new system, variations began to appear, with some using plusses and minuses (like A+ or B-).
-This variation remains in place today across colleges and high schools, although a more standardized letter grading system is now common.
+In 1785, students at Yale were ranked using terms like optimi (the highest rank), second optimi, inferiore (lower), and pejores (worse).
+At William and Mary, students were either No. 1 or No. 2, where No. 1 referred to students at the top of their class, and No. 2 referred to those who were orderly, correct, and attentive.
+Over time, Harvard University implemented a numerical grading system, scaling from 1-200 for most subjects, except for math and philosophy, which used a scale of 1-100.
+Eventually, in 1883, Harvard shifted to a class system ranging from Class I to Class V, with Class V being a failing grade.
+By 1887, Mount Holyoke College introduced the letter grading system we use today, starting with A, B, C, D, and E, where E was a failing grade.
+Over time, F replaced E as the official failing grade, and the system evolved to include pluses and minuses (like A+ or B-).

 An Alternative to the Letter Grading System

-Letter grades are commonly used to generalize a student’s performance, especially in subjects where answers are easily quantified, like an algebra exam.
-However, they may not provide enough feedback for more subjective assessments, such as a written paper.
+Letter grades are commonly used to generalize a student’s performance, especially in subjects with quantifiable answers, like an algebra exam.
+However, they may not provide enough feedback for more subjective assessments, such as written papers.
 Some schools, like Saint Ann’s School in New York City, have replaced the letter grading system with anecdotal reports that focus on learning and improvement rather than aiming for a specific letter grade.
-While this evaluation system may be more effective in promoting learning, most institutions still rely on standardized grading systems that students are used to.
-However, the challenge with this system is that it may not be feasible for universities or high schools with large class sizes, and educators are still exploring whether more qualitative forms of grading can be scalable.
+While this evaluation system might be more effective for promoting learning, most institutions still rely on the standardized grading systems that students are used to.
+The challenge with this system is that it may not be feasible for universities or high schools with large class sizes.
+Educators are still exploring whether more qualitative forms of grading can be scalable.